 ECC also engaged a 30+ stakeholder team of leaders from local government, regional agencies, and local businesses and organizations.
 The team used the original 2021 CAP strategies as a foundation to develop the 2025 CAP strategies to honor the intent of the original community engagement process and the community's needs and priorities.
 The team also conducted and utilized many local technical studies and literature reviews to develop science-based actions and goals.

-The 2025 Climate Action Plan will be a 5-year strategic plan with both short term and long term goals.
-The plan aims to reduce energy use and costs and air pollution, and improve community health and resilience, while doing our part to curb further climate impacts.
+The 2025 Climate Action Plan is a 5-year strategic plan with both short term and long term goals.
+The plan aims to reduce energy use and costs, reduce air pollution, and improve community health and resilience, while doing our part to curb further climate impacts.
 The plan's goal is to reduce greenhouse gas emissions 30% by 2030 and 80% by 2050 through 50 strategic actions in 5 sectors: Energy, Transportation, Waste, Land, and Resiliency.
-The plan will also provide many co-benefits, such as improved public health, improved mobility, enhanced energy security, reduced operational costs, and improvements in quality of life and quality of place.
-The revised plan is expected to be published in early 2025.
+The plan provides many co-benefits, such as improved public health, improved mobility, enhanced energy security, reduced operational costs, and improvements in quality of life and quality of place.

-Ultimately, the revised Climate Action Plan will serve as a dynamic framework for Evansville, enabling the community to respond effectively to climate challenges and fostering a more resilient future for all residents.
+Ultimately, Evansville's 2025 Climate Action Plan will serve as a dynamic framework for Evansville, enabling the community to respond effectively to climate challenges and fostering a more resilient future for all residents.

 PROJECT FILES